FREQUENTLY ASKED QUESTIONS

 I prefer to paint on a rigid surface.
 For studio work I use 1/2-inch Trupan Ultralight MDF (Medium Density Fiberboard).
 These panels are 1/3 the weight of commercial MDF, never warp and require no cradling.
 I also paint on mounted linen panels which I make myself using the Ultralight MDF and high quality portrait grade Belgian linen.
-For small outdoor studies I use 1/4-inch primed MDF panels.
+For small outdoor studies I use 1/4-inch alkyd primed MDF panels.

 What do you use to prime your panels?

 On panels only, I sand one side using 120-grit sandpaper, and apply two coats of Premium Ultra Pure white 100% Acrylic Latex house paint to that side and the edges, sanding in-between coats.
 Since the 1/2-inch panels don’t warp there there is no need to apply primer to the back.
 I tint the Latex paint with a touch of acrylic Raw Sienna so I can see the white oil ground that goes on top of it.
-When dry to the touch I apply three coats of Williamsburg Oil Painting Ground with a cheap 3-inch disposable brush thinned with a bit of solvent to make it easier to apply.
+When dry to the touch I apply two coats of Williamsburg Oil Painting Ground with a cheap 3-inch disposable brush thinned with a bit of solvent to make it easier to apply.
 Then I go over the whole thing with a 6-inch high density foam roller, evening out the ridges from the brush marks until the surface is consistently smooth.
 Then I bake the panels out in full sun which makes them dry to the touch in a couple of days instead of a week or more indoors.
-On the mounted linen panels I just apply three coats of Williamsburg Oil Painting Ground.
+On the mounted linen panels I just apply the two coats of Williamsburg Oil Painting Ground, prepared as above.